PatrickSpieker/cse-sch-scraper/README.md

-# cse-sch-scraper
+# UW Schedule Scraper

-Python 2 program which scrapes through UW CSE course descriptions and visualizes data using Turtle graphics library
+A scraper that goes through UW course descriptions and visualizes data.

+Currently under development.

+Written in Python 2.